synopse/mORMot2/ex/README.md

 By default, will validate our *SQLite3* and in-memory storage layer, either directly or as virtual tables.

 You could enable additional engines by changing the conditional definitions in the main program source.
+Currently PostgreSQL has been validated with our internal driver - feedback is welcome for other engines!

+### mondgodb

+This sample will benchmark the ORM + REST layer of mORMot over a local (or remote) MongoDB instance.

+This code is a good entry point for what is possible with this unit in our framework, for both direct access or ORM/ODM access.
+And you would be able to guess the performance numbers you may achieve with your own project.

+Running a MongoDB database in a container is as easy as executing the following command:

+    sudo docker run --name mongodb -d -p 27017:27017 mongo:latest

+Then you will have a MongoDB server instance accessible on `localhost:27017`, so you could run the sample straight away.

 ### mvc-blog